Doctor Druid: Publication history

-Originally introduced as Dr. Anthony Droom, the character debuted in Amazing Adventures #1 in June 1961.
-The origin story was written by Stan Lee, penciled by Jack Kirby, and inked by Steve Ditko.
+Originally introduced as Dr. Anthony Droom, the character debuted in Amazing Adventures #1 (June 1961), written by Stan Lee, penciled by Jack Kirby, and inked by Steve Ditko.
 In the story, Anthony Droom is referred to as a psychiatrist, scholar, and physician and is independently wealthy.
 After undergoing a series of tests in Tibet, he is chosen by a dying lama to protect humanity from threats.
-In this version of the character's origin, he is imparted with all of the lama's knowledge and then is also transformed by magic from his Caucasian appearance to now having the appearance of Asian heritage.
+In this version of the character's origin, he is imparted with all of the lama's knowledge and then is also transformed by magic from his Caucasian appearance to now having the appearance of East Asian heritage.
 He is told that his appearance suits his new knowledge and role.
 In the subsequent stories of Amazing Adventures, Droom continues to have an Asian appearance and is given a yellow skin tone.

 After his origin in issue #1, Dr. Droom starred in stories in Amazing Adventures #2–4 and #6 (1961).
 Dr. Droom did not appear in the series again afterward, which was retitled as Amazing Adult Fantasy starting with issue #7 (the same series that with its final issue, Amazing Fantasy #15, would introduced Stan Lee and Steve Ditko's creation Spider-Man).

 According to Lee, the idea of Doctor Droom was essentially succeeded by Doctor Strange: "...
 I always liked [Doctor Droom], but I forgot about him.
 It was a one-shot thing.
 And one day while we were trying to think of some new heroes, I thought I'd like to bring back a magician".
 Lee later clarified that the inciting incident to bring forth a magical character similar to Dr. Droom came when Steve Ditko brought him artwork for a character he called Mr. Strange.
 Stan Lee changed the name to Doctor Strange and gave the character a new version of Dr. Droom's origin, making Stephen Strange a physician who loses the use of his hands and then seeks out help from a sorcerer in the Himalayas for help, only to then become the man's student and return to New York as a sorcerer himself.